merasmus44/PyGG2-3.0/README.md

 Why is this not working?
 ------------
-This is alot of work, so I probably didnt get there yet.
+This is alot of work, specifically porting pySFML to pygame.
-As of now, I'm looking for alternatives to pySFML, because it has terrible support for windows nowadays, and rewriting that code is not easy.

 Why are you doing this?
 The game has been dead for 7 years!
 ------------